 Loumos, 6 Mass.
 App.
 Ct.
 830 (1978).

-State Courts, in the Federal District Court for Massachusetts, and in
+Massachusetts State Courts, in the Federal District Court for

-the United States Court of Appeals for the First and Fifth Circuits.
-He
+Massachusetts, and in the United States Court of Appeals for the First

-has represented clients in various matters outside of Massachusetts,
+Circuit.
+He has represented clients in various matters outside of

-Inc., and served as Chairman of the Music Committee of the Harvard Club
+served as Chairman of the Music Committee of the Harvard Club of

-of Boston.
-He is Boston Warburg Chapter Coordinator for the American
+Boston.
+He has been Chairman of the Boston Warburg Chapter for the

-Council on Germany.
-He is a member of the Queens College Advisory Board
+American Council on Germany.
+He is a member of the Queens College